How to Deal with Spam

 • Trim email before you forward it.

-The spam folder means its working
+The spam folder is the system working

 I occasionally get questions from folks who complain about the massive amounts1 of spam they get.
 When I dig deeper, they’re complaining about the spam in their spam (or junk) folders.